ADAPT: An Autonomous Forklift for Construction Site Operation: Related Work

 \subsection{Localization, Mapping, and Traversability}

 In order to enable a system to operate in unfamiliar environments, a common approach is to use variants of SLAM~\cite{dissanayake2001solution}.
-SLAM is a technique that simultaneously constructs a map of an unknown environment while tracking the agent's location within that environment, and has been extensively studied and applied in robotics applications~\cite{cadena2016past, ebadi2024subt}.
-For autonomous unmanned forklifts, the SLAM method presented in~\cite{WangFeiren2020} demonstrates robust operation in real-world, large-scale, and unstructured warehouse environments by employing stereo-camera information.
-This method achieves efficiency and robustness through a combination of direct (pixel-based) and indirect (feature-based) SLAM, focusing primarily on mapping indoor environments in mostly static settings.
+SLAM is a technique that simultaneously constructs a map of an unknown environment while tracking the agent's location within that environment, and has been widely studied and applied in robotics~\cite{cadena2016past, ebadi2024subt}.
+Beyond structured indoor environments, localization and mapping have been extensively studied in autonomous driving, field robotics, and off-road autonomy.
+These domains share many challenges with autonomous outdoor forklift operation, including navigation in large-scale environments, varying environmental conditions, and heterogeneous sensor modalities.
+In \cite{min2026}, the authors survey the key challenges in off-road, unstructured environments and provide a comprehensive taxonomy of related work spanning both modular autonomous-function architectures and end-to-end methods.

-Environment mapping is even more crucial for autonomous truck-mounted forklifts operating in unfamiliar construction sites.
-It is the foundation for traversability analysis and downstream path planning, enabling safe and efficient navigation.
-While mapping robot environments has been extensively studied over past decades, significant challenges remain in achieving human-like scene understanding—essential for enabling robots to navigate unstructured environments safely.
+While mapping robot environments has been extensively studied over past decades, human-like scene understanding remains a key challenge for safe navigation in unstructured environments.
 Simple 2D occupancy grids may suffice for structured indoor spaces, but complex terrains require richer representations.
 The work \cite{hornung_octomap_2013} introduced a pioneering approach to address memory and runtime efficiency challenges in 3D occupancy maps, which has since been enhanced by methods such as spatio-temporal voxel layers~\cite{macenski_spatio-temporal_2020} and VDB (Volumetric Data Blocks)~\cite{besselmann_vdb-mapping_2021}.
 Other popular representations for 3D mapping include point clouds~\cite{krusi_driving_2017} and implicit representations~\cite{whelan_real-time_2015, oleynikova_voxblox_2017, vizzo_vdbfusion_2022}.